 GE’s reliability and infused technology mean airlines and charter operators can fly on time and avoid maintenance that may otherwise take their engines out of service.
 H-Series engines have no fuel nozzles and no hot section inspections, easing the burden of additional maintenance.
 These engines were made to fly in remote, harsh environments such as Siberia and Nepal, where access to full-service maintenance facilities and fuel stations are limited.
 Airframers, passengers, and crew fly with confidence, knowing the aircraft can maneuver into and out of these destinations efficiently and safely.

-View our 10 years of innovation
+View our innovation timeline

 A versatile family of engines